hiep4hiep/MS-Compliance-Powershell-BasicAuth/README.md

 - https://learn.microsoft.com/en-us/answers/questions/904644/assign-compliance-center-admin-roles-to-service-pr
 - https://www.cyberdrain.com/automating-with-powershell-using-the-secure-application-model-updates/
 ### First, authenticate and get access bearer token
 Request authentication, use device code to authenticate using web UI to initiate the authentication.
+From this request, the API will return a device code to login on https://microsoft.com/devicelogin.
 ```
 $headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"
 $headers.Add("return-client-request-id", "true")